The Hidden Costs of Selling Your Home in South Africa

 For a property with a monthly rates account of R3,000, the clearance figure could be R9,000 to R18,000.
 This amount is deducted from your proceeds at transfer, and any overpayment is refunded after registration, which can take weeks.
 Make sure you have the liquidity to cover this before transfer day.

-The buyer pays the transferring conveyancer's fees and transfer duty.
-However, the seller pays the bond cancellation attorney appointed by the bank.
-This is a separate cost from the buyer's conveyancing.
-Additionally, if the seller appoints their own attorney to review the offer to purchase or any other transaction document, those fees are the seller's responsibility.
+The buyer pays the transferring conveyancer's fees and the transfer duty.
+The seller, though, pays the bond cancellation attorney appointed by the bank, a separate cost from the buyer's conveyancing and one of the outlays that come with selling your home.
+If you appoint your own attorney to check the offer to purchase or another document, those fees are yours too.

-Agent commission is also a significant line item.
-Rates are typically between 5% and 7.5% of the selling price, excluding VAT.
-On a R1.5m sale at 6%, that's R90,000 before VAT, or R103,500 at 15% VAT.
-This is negotiable, but lower commission rates sometimes affect the motivation and marketing investment your agent applies to your sale.
+Agent commission is a significant line item.
+Rates usually fall between 5% and 7.5% of the selling price, excluding VAT.
+On a R1.5m sale at 6%, that's R90,000 before VAT, or R103,500 with 15% VAT added.
+Commission is negotiable, but a lower rate can shrink the marketing and effort your agent puts in, which is why choosing the right estate agent counts for more than the rate alone.

 The cost of physically moving your possessions is frequently omitted from seller cost calculations.
 A local move within a suburb can cost R5,000 to R10,000 for a three-bedroom home.
 A long-distance move or one requiring storage can run R20,000 or more.